Eva Bennemann

 Eva Bennemann (born 5 October 2007) is a German tennis player.
-She has a career-high WTA singles ranking of world No. 568, achieved on 17 November 2025, and a best doubles ranking of No. 668, attained on 17 November 2025.
+She has a career-high WTA singles ranking of world No. 273, achieved on 14 September 2026 and a best doubles ranking of No. 424, attained on 27 July 2026.
 She won the final of the girls' doubles at the 2025 French Open.

-Junior career
+Career

+Juniors

 She is from Dorsten in Germany and is a member of Deuten Tennis Club.
 She was German national runner-up at U16 level.

 She finished 2024 as the number one ranked German in her age-group.
 She made her junior grand slam debut at the 2025 Australian Open, losing in the girls' singles against Czech player Alena Kovačková.
 She won her first junior grand slam match in the girls singles at the 2025 French Open.

 Playing alongside compatriot Sonja Zhenikhova she won the 2025 French Open girls' doubles title, after upsetting the top-seeded team of Emerson Jones and Hannah Klugman in the first round, beating Slovakian Mia Pohánková and Austrian Lilli Tagger in the semifinal, and defeating Alena and Jana Kovackova in the final.
+Playing alongside Zhenikhova she won the doubles final of the U18 European Junior Championships in September 2025.

-Professional career
+Professional

 Awarded a wildcard entry, she reached the final of the first senior tournament of her career on her debut, in Kamen, Germany in June 2024, defeated by Dutch woman Stéphanie Visscher in the final.